aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     deny-spawn,set of entity types,A list of entity types that cannot spawn entity-painting-destroy,state,Whether non-player entities can destroy paintings
-    entity-item-frame-destroy,state,Whether non-player entities can destroy item frames wither-damage,state,Whether withers can do damage
+    entity-item-frame-destroy,state,Whether non-player entities can destroy item frames wither-damage,state,"Whether withers can do damage (with their body explosions - skull projectiles are handled by ghast-fireball as mentioned above)"

 .. topic:: Example: Preventing sheep and cows from spawning at spawn